SDWebImage/SDWebImageVideoCoder/README.md

 **Important**: This project is just a toy, which means, it does not provide any production ready features, and the performances is really slow.

-For real world rendering for small video files (like [Imgur's GIFV format](https://help.imgur.com/hc/en-us/articles/208606616-What-is-GIFV-)).
+For real world rendering for short video files (like [Imgur's GIFV format](https://help.imgur.com/hc/en-us/articles/208606616-What-is-GIFV-)).
 You should always prefers to use the video player and rendering components, like AVKit's [AVPlayerViewController](https://developer.apple.com/documentation/avkit/avplayerviewcontroller) .

 This coder plugin, provide the animation loading support for video format, including:

 + MP4 (MPEG/4)
++ M4V (Apple iTunes Movie)
 + MOV (QuickTime Movie)
-+ AVI (Audio Video Interleave)

 ## Requirements